s4-iamkhan/ish-312-ec/README.md

 To obtain bootstrap support, its necessary iqtree tree search, and ask it to estimate bootstrap support using the ultrafast bootstrap.
 This will result in a bootstrapped tree for each bootstrap replicate we request.

-First, copy the alignment and tree files to the lab6 hox directory.
+First, copy the alignment and tree files to the lab6 ARPC directory.
 ```bash
 cp ~ myusername/AP3D1.homologs.al.fas ~myusername/.
 cp AP3D1.homologs.al.fas.treefile ~myusername/.